RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Geography/Stars/Star Systems/Humanity Created.md

 # Etymology

+> [!note]
-[](Meta/Stubs.md)ogy is not necessary.
+> Etymology is not necessary.
 It should detail where the name of the animal in different languages across the Plane comes from.
 # History

 # Notable Stars